finnensley/LVL1-Dashboard/README.md

 ## Put a catch and alert for an empty string in nameInput: "Please enter a name, if you would like"

-## Work on button shapes in the header? in light mode

 ## link appscript to html, where a url link back to the dashboard can be added in the success statement